-Adapted Out: "The Land of the Soviets" and "Tintin in the Congo" were never adapted into for the Nelvana TV show, because both them for various reasons where considered Old Shames by Hergé and considered extremely politically incorrect by modern audiences.
+Adapted Out: "The Land of the Soviets" and "Tintin in the Congo" were never adapted into for the Nelvana TV show, because both them for various reasons where considered an Old Shame by Hergé andare considered extremely politically incorrect by modern audiences.

 Tintin and the Alpha-Art was never adapted either because it was left unfinished.

 Addiction Powered: Give a few drops of alcohol to a tired Captain Haddock, and he'll be good as new.

 Always Identical Twins: A strange example are Thompson and Thomson who, apart from their moustaches, look exactly like twins.
 They dress, act and move the same and often finish each others' sentences.
 They also appear to live in the same house and even in the same bed!
 Still the linguistic difference in the spelling of their name suggest they are not related to each other at all.
 Furthermore, in the original French, they were known as Dupont & Dupond, which are even pronounced identically - this was kept up at least to some extent in most translations, including English, where they are known as Thompson and Thomson.

 A better example are Alfred and Nester Halambiek in King Ottocar's Sceptre, who are a good and evil twin, looking exactly alike, save for the fact that the good one smokes and is far-sighted.